Erold Naomab

 Erold Naomab (born 2 April 1977) is a Namibian academic.
-He is the vice-chancellor of the Namibia University of Science and Technology (NUST).
+He was the vice-chancellor of the Namibia University of Science and Technology (NUST) from 2021 till 2025.

 Early life and education

 Naomab was born on 2 April 1977.
 He grew up Omaruru in the Erongo Region of Namibia.
 He attended schools in Omaruru, Okombahe and Otjiwarongo.
-After a brief stint at a consultancy firm Naomab started tertiary education at the University of Namibia, graduating with Bachelor and Master of Science.
-He then studied at Nottingham Trent University in England and obtained another master degree (Research in Strategic Resource Management) as well as a PhD in Science.
+After a brief stint at a consultancy firm, Naomab started tertiary education at the University of Namibia, graduating with Bachelor and Master of Science.
+He then studied at Nottingham Trent University in England and obtained another master's degree (Research in Strategic Resource Management) as well as a PhD in Science.

 Career

 Naomab worked at the Southern Campus of the University of Namibia (UNAM) in Keetmanshoop where he rose to the position of assistant pro-vice chancellor, UNAM's highest-ranking administrator at that campus.
 In January 2021 he was appointed vice-chancellor of the Namibia University of Science and Technology (NUST), succeeding the founding rector Tjama Tjivikua, and taking over from Andrew Niikondo who acted in that position.
+In October 2025, Naomab was suspended from his position at NUST over alleged mismanagement, two months before his regular contract expiry.

+In September 2024 Naomab was appointed chairperson of the board of the Association of African Universities for Southern Africa (AAU SARO).